Loss based prior for the degrees of freedom of the Wishart distribution: VAR model for forecasting and the novel loss-based prior

-In order to derive the prior in Eq.~\eqref{objpriorgeneral} for $\nu$, we need to obtain the Kullback--Leibler divergence between two Wishart distributions that share the same scale matrix $V$ and differ in the number of degrees of freedom only.
-The probability density function of a Wishart with parameters $V$ and $\nu$ is given by:
+To derive the prior in Eq.~\eqref{objpriorgeneral} for $\nu$, the Kullback--Leibler divergence between two Wishart distributions that share the same scale matrix $V$ and differ in the number of degrees of freedom, say $W_\nu$ and $W_{\nu+c}$ is required.
+The probability density function of a Wishart distribution with parameters $V$ and $\nu$ is given by:

 where $\Gamma_m(\cdot)$ is the multivariate Gamma function, and $\Tr(\cdot)$ is the trace function.
-Thus the Kullback--Leibler divergence between two Wishart distributions that differ only in the number of degrees of freedom, say $W_\nu$ and $W_{\nu+c}$, is given by:
+Thus the Kullback--Leibler divergence between two Wishart distributions is given by: